daksh03/SpringBoot-App/README.md

 - `@ComponentScan` : This annotation scans the components (@Component, @Service, etc.) in the package of annotated class and its sub-packages.
 - `@Configuration` : This annotation configures the beans and packages in the class path.

+## Features of Spring Boot:

+- `Auto-configuration` - Spring Boot automatically configures dependencies by using @EnableAutoconfiguration annotation and reduces boilerplate code.
+- `Spring Boot Starter POM` - These Starter POMs are pre-configured dependencies for functions like database, security, maven configuration etc.
+` `Spring Boot CLI` (Command Line Interface) - This command line tool is generally for managing dependencies, creating projects and running the applications.
+- `Actuator` - Spring Boot Actuator provides health check, metrics and monitors the endpoints of the application.
+It also simplifies the troubleshooting management.
+- `Embedded Servers` - Spring Boot contains embedded servers like Tomcat and Jetty for quick application run.
+No need of external servers.

+---

 **@PathVariable** and **@RequestParam** are annotations in Spring Framework used to extract values from HTTP requests and pass them into controller methods.
 While they serve similar purposes, they are used in different scenarios.

 @PathVariable